samjross/flannelJesus.github.io/_posts/2014-08-30-solving-jekyll-highlight-linenos.md

 layout: post
 title: "Solving Jekyll Highlight Linenos"
 description: ""
-category: jekyll
+category:
-tags: [jekyll, bootstrap, styling, css, code]
+tags: [jekyll, code, styling, css]
 excerpt: ""
-alias: /2014-08-30/solving-jekyll-highlight-linenos
 ---
 I don't always blog, but when I do I'm very picky about styling.
 You probably can't tell by the state of this blog -- I haven't added much custom styling at all.
 This is actually almost fully the out-of-the-box [Jekyll Bootstrap](http://jekyllbootstrap.com/) site.
 I'm working on a very cool (imo) style for this blog, but it's nowhere near ready yet.